Arpine Mikaeli Ter-Petrosyan

 She was born in a family of artists and musicians.
-Her mother, Anahit Ter Petrosyan, is a German jazz artist.
+Her mother, Anahit Ter Petrosyan, is an Armenian jazz artist.
 Her father, Mikayel Ter Petrosyan, is a sculptor, painter, and specialist in handmade rugs.
 She is married and she has one child.

 She received her higher education as a pianist at the Khachatur Abovyan State Pedagogical University of Armenia, completing her master's degree in 2016.
 While her professional career began in 2011, when she joined the Vocal Ensemble of Geghard Monastery, and in 2013 she was admitted to the National Academic Theater of Opera and Ballet of Armenia Alexander Spendiarian.
 She is a member of the Armenian contemporary music group The Naghash Ensemble.
 She sang for several years with the Naghash Ensemble, specializing in reinterpreting Armenian poems from the Middle Ages.